palmerandy/hugo-blog/content/posts/end-to-end-testing-mvc-signalr-api.md

 tags: ["ASP.Net", "MVC", "Web API", "SignalR", "Automated Testing", "Integration Testing", "End-to-End Testing"]
 ---

-I recently needed to extend a collection of automated end-to-end integration tests for an ASP.Net website.
+I recently extended a collection of automated end-to-end integration tests for an ASP.Net website.
 They were a great starting point, but only covered part a small part of the service layer.
 I needed to extend them so they covered more end-to-end scenarios which meant changing their entry point from the service layer to the real end points of the system - that is the MVC controller, the API controller and the SignalR Hub action.
 This way an end-to-end test could start with interact with any combination of MVC controller, the API controller and the SignalR Hub actions - nice.
+This allowed for real end-to-end world scenarios, like starting with a MVC action, followed by a SignalR action, followed by a Web API action.

 ### MVC Controller